Media Tasting at Kilo Kitchen

 Atas Lentils at S$26.

 Each grain of rice is well-coated with the squid ink while remaining moist.
 Also served with crispy baby squid, ikura and aioli.
 The baby squid batter was crispy, but the squid was a little chewy.
 I do enjoy the garlicky sauce and sweet ikura bursting in the mouth with squid ink rice.
+The flavours in this dish might be too strong for some of you.

 Squid Ink Rice at S$29.